-Our small business clients have run the gamut from family day care providers and bakers to jewelry designers and inventors.
-Most come from or serve low income communities and all are unable to afford market rates for legal services.
+Our small business and social enterprise clients generally come from or benefit low-income communities and all are unable to afford market rates for legal services.
 Typical projects include helping entrepreneurs to choose and form appropriate business structures, enter into leases and other contracts and comply with regulatory requirements.

-The early weeks in the clinic are designed to prepare students to see clients.
-Classes, out-of-class exercises, videotaped simulations and individual meetings with the professor are used to build students’ substantive knowledge, skills, judgment and sensitivity to ethical issues.
+The early weeks in the clinic are designed to prepare students to see clients through classes, out-of-class exercises, videotaped simulations and individual meetings with the professor.
 Once casework begins, simulations taper off and the actual cases become the subject of weekly supervision meetings and the "text" for some of the classes.
-Throughout the semester, we focus on the lawyer's role, especially the unique issues in representing organizations rather than individuals, and on helping students to develop a workable personal conception of that role.
+Throughout the year, we focus on the lawyer's role, especially the unique issues in representing organizations rather than individuals, and on helping students to develop a workable personal conception of that role.

 You should plan on spending at least 21 hours per week on your Clinic work.
 You can expect to come out of the Clinic with a good grounding in the corporate and tax law relevant to our clients; a sense of how the law functions in practice; basic skills in communicating with clients, facilitating the work of a group enterprise, problem-solving and drafting; sensitivity to ethical issues; good work habits involving careful planning and the ability to reflect on and learn from your own experiences; and an understanding of how lawyers can use their skills to benefit communities.

 An additional aspect of the Clinic involves helping students to achieve personal goals related to becoming professionals, e.g., improving time-management; learning to collaborate with a partner; improving ability to work with people of different age, sex, race or economic status; learning how to enjoy working as a lawyer.